rkuma183/wilsonmar.github.io/_posts/2016-08-03-jenkins2-pipeline.md

    <pre>
 // Get all Causes for the current build def causes = currentBuild.rawBuild.getCauses()
+&nbsp;

-// Get a specific Cause type (in this case the user who kicked off the build),
+// Get a specific Cause type (in this case the user who kicked off the build): def specificCause = currentBuild.rawBuild.getCause(hudson.model.Cause$UserIdCause)
-// if present.
-def specificCause = currentBuild.rawBuild.getCause(hudson.model.Cause$UserIdCause)
    </pre>